Economy of Kiribati

-The Republic of Kiribati's per capita Gross National Product of US$1,420 (2010) makes it the poorest country in Oceania.
+The Republic of Kiribati's per capita Gross National Product of US$1,420 (2010) makes it one of the poorest countries in Oceania.
 Phosphates had been profitably exported from Banaba Island since the turn of the 20th century, but the deposits were exhausted in 1979.
 The economy now depends on foreign assistance and revenue from fishing licenses to finance its imports and development budget.

 The Asian Development Bank’s assessment of Kiribati’s growth potential point identifies constraints imposed by “(i) land area, (ii) geographic dispersion across 5,000 km of ocean, (ii) remoteness from major markets with associated high external transport costs, (iii) high vulnerability to natural forces including climate change and sea level rise, and (iv) scarce natural resources.”

 Government revenue

 The expiration of phosphate deposits in 1979 had a devastating impact on the economy.
 Receipts from phosphates had accounted for roughly 80% of export earnings and 50% of government revenue.
-Per capita GDP was more than cut in half between 1979 and 1981.
+Per capita GDP was more than halved between 1979 and 1981.
 A sovereign wealth fund financed by phosphate earnings was established in 1956.
 In 2008, the Revenue Equalization Reserve Fund was valued at US$ 400 million.
 Prudent management of the Reserve Fund will be vital for the long-term welfare of the country.

 In 2009 the RERF was valued at A$570.5 million.
 The RERF assets declined from A$637 million (420 percent of GDP) in 2007 to A$570.5 million (350 percent of GDP) in 2009.
 Due to the 2008 financial crisis, the RERF was reduced due to failed Icelandic banks, as well as withdrawals made by the government of Kiribati to finance budgetary shortfalls.

-In May 2011 the IMF country report described the impact of the GFC as being that “Kiribati has been affected by the global crisis through a fall in remittances and large decline in the value of its wealth and pension funds—the Revenue Equalization Reserve Fund (RERF) and the Kiribati Provident Fund.
+In May 2011 the IMF country report described the impact of the global financial crisis (GFC) as being that “Kiribati has been affected by the global crisis through a fall in remittances and large decline in the value of its wealth and pension funds—the Revenue Equalization Reserve Fund (RERF) and the Kiribati Provident Fund.
 The spike in food and fuel prices in 2008 has already taken a toll on economic activity.
 Vulnerabilities to climate change, including coastline erosion, have also worsened.”